A Markov chain model to investigate the spread of antibiotic-resistant bacteria in hospitals: Mathematical model description: a Markov chain model

 \subsection{The Markov chain model \emph{versus} its deterministic counterpart}

 The proposed Markov chain model is a stochastic realization of the deterministic model introduced in~\cite{Lipsitch2000}.
 In that case, it is considered the set of ordinary differential equations

 where $s(t)$, $r(t)$, and $x(t)$ represent the proportion of patients colonized with sensitive and resistant bacteria, and the fraction of patients free of bacteria, respectively, at time $t$, and $\beta$ is the transmission rate.
 We did not assume \emph{a priori} the normalization, for reasons that will be clarified in the sequel.
 The normalization, however, follows from the simple fact that $(s+r+x)'=\mu(1-s-r-x)$, and, therefore, we may assume $s(t)+r(t)+x(t)=1$, for all $t\ge 0$, and omit one of the equations.
+Defining $z=s+r$ the above system is equivalent to